-- 3 If authentication fails, then Failure - The SecurityContextHolder is cleared out. - RememberMeServices.loginFail is invoked.
-If remember me is not configured, this is a no-op. - AuthenticationEntryPoint is invoked to trigger the WWW-Authenticate to be sent again. - 4 If authentication is successful, then Success. - The Authentication is set on the SecurityContextHolder. - RememberMeServices.loginSuccess is invoked.
+- The SecurityContextHolder is cleared out. - Remember MeServices.loginFail is invoked.
+If remember me is not configured, this is a no-op. - AuthenticationEntryPoint is invoked to trigger the WWW-Authenticate to be sent again.

+- The Authentication is set on the SecurityContextHolder. - RememberMeServices.loginSuccess is invoked.
 If remember me is not configured, this is a no-op. - The BasicAuthenticationFilter invokes FilterChain.doFilter(request,response) to continue with the rest of the application logic.